jc141x/jc141-bash/setup/readme.md

 ### Additional Information
 All releases are tested on Arch Linux or EndeavourOS using either an EXT4, BTRFS or XFS filesystems.

-When possible, it is ideal to run the releases on an NVME or SSD based partition.
-Generally HDD's can be the cause for decreased responsibility and general performance especially when running mounted.

 Using wayland is known to bring some rare crashes.
 <br><br>